josh146/josh146.github.io/content/posts/tensorflow-recursive.md

 tf.Tensor([-0.38941833 -0.09983342 -0.19866933], shape=(3,), dtype=float32)
 ```

-We can even construct a more complicated model, where we are even calling our custom sine
+We can construct a more complicated model, where we are even calling our custom sine
 function with different shift values, and compute the full Hessian matrix:

 ```python